Icelk/dotfiles/other-installs.md

 Not all programs I use exist in the AUR or Arch package repos.
 Here is a collection of the rest and how to manually install them.

-ToDo: Add this all the the install script!
+ToDo: Add this all to the install script!

 # Cargo
 Install the package `rustup` and run `rustup toolchain install stable`